 - you will have completed a challenging project using the TALYS code and written a report on this.

 Send a short application to firstname.lastname@example.org.
-Only students enrolled in the Phd Program at the Faculty of Mathematics and Natural Sciences, may apply.
+Only PhD candidates enrolled in the programme PhD at The Faculty of Mathematics and Natural Sciences (PhD) may apply.
 This course should be a part of your theoretical curriculum.
 Contact the Department of Physics if you are unsure if you are eligible.

 Recommended previous knowledge

 - 5 credits overlap with FYS4525 – Advanced Nuclear Reactions and Applications in Astrophysics.